Atlas-CMS/atlas-strapi-core/README.md

 ![Atlas Demo Banner](https://github.com/Atlas-CMS/atlas-strapi-core/blob/develop/md-assets/atlas_banner_aux.png)

+If only you knew how good things really are 🐸

 ## Overview

 Current CMS solutions often provide generic features that may not fully address the specific needs of organizations.
 Atlas aims to solve these issues by offering a comprehensive solution that focuses on current and future requirements.
 Our primary goal is to provide a system that doesn't need to be replaced but can be iterated upon to cover additional needs.